What is a Lung Transplant?

 A lung transplant in Turkey is a surgery that entails removing one or both of an individual’s lungs and substituting them with lungs from another person.

 It is a procedure that is dedicated to patients suffering from chronic respiratory failure at a stage threatening their lives in the coming months.
 There are co-existing diseases (to pulmonary base disease) which may prohibit lung transplant in some patients.
 The selection of patients for transplantation is therefore a complex process that can only be carried out by the teams involved.

 How it works ?

 What are the cases that can be treated by this Graft?

 Many diseases are likely to cause lasting lung damage.
 A transplant is considered when all other treatment options have no useful results and the patient is dependent on artificial oxygen supply or artificial respiration.

-The pathologies that often cause a lung transplant are:
+The pathologies that often cause a lung graft are:

 It is one of the most common congenital metabolic disorders.
 This disease is characterized by increased viscosity of mucus and its accumulation in the respiratory and digestive tract.
 In the lungs, this mucus is an ideal environment for the proliferation of bacteria, which in the long term results in the destruction of the organ.

 It is characterized by a hardening of the connective tissue, particularly following inflammation, inhalation of toxic substances or exposure to asbestos dust.

 It is characterized by the destruction of the alveolar walls.
 It may result from chronic inflammation of the bronchi or severe asthma.